NYCPlanning/static-vector-tile-builder/README.md

 `npm run build`

+This will run the `tile-builder.js` script.
 To build tile trees for specific data sources only--data that was just acquired, for example--add the name(s) of the geojson file(s) as arguments.
 You can pass as many of these data source arguments as you like.

 `npm run build bus_routes bus_stops`